CAALEJOS/post-install-config/README.md

 <p>
 <h3>5.
 Configure Agents</h3>

-  - Within the Admin Panel Navigate to Agents
+  - Within the Admin Panel navigate to Agents

   - Select Add New